sb73838/cs1302-arcade/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

-Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## TUE 2019-11-19 @ 11:55 PM EST

 1. **DONE:** Downloaded the skeleton code.
+Read the project description and selected two games after doing some research.
+We then created the home page and menu options for the two games.

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Start implementing the UI, mechanics, and scoring for game 1.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** There haven't been many problems so far.
+The only minor issue has been schedule conflicts so we have not met as much as we like.